-Regardless of how reasonable or competitive you believe your pricing is, you'll likely run into at least some customers who want a better deal.
-It can be tempting to play hardball, or in some cases, walk away—but if you can negotiate a win-win solution, you'll have the chance to preserve not only your own interests, but possibly build a long-lasting customer relationship as well.
+Regardless of how reasonable or competitive you believe your pricing is, you'll likely run into some customers who want a better deal.
+It can be tempting to play hardball, or even walk away, but if you can negotiate a win-win solution, you'll have the chance to build a long-lasting customer relationship.

-Here are some tips for negotiating a winning scenario that can help keep both you and your customer happy.
+Here are some tips for negotiating to keep both you and your customer happy.

 1. Ask questions.

-If you spend time asking questions and listening, instead of just repeating your bottom line over and over again, you can get to the heart of what your customer is really looking for.
-Perhaps they're comparing your price to another that isn't an apples-to-apples scenario, and a detailed look at that can help resolve things.
-Perhaps they've been "ripped off" before, and what they're really looking for is a little control or a little respect.
+If you spend time asking questions and listening, you can get to the heart of what your customer is really looking for.
+Perhaps they're comparing your price to another that isn't an apples-to-apples scenario, and a detailed explanation of your business's unique value can help resolve things.
+Perhaps they feel they've been ripped off before, and they're just looking to make sure that doesn't happen again.
 Find out their true priorities and you may uncover how you can provide something they really care about and build a lasting relationship.

-If your customers aren't opening up about their needs, consider all the ways you can add value that don't involve price—and be prepared to use these as variables in the discussion.
-As you discuss value-added propositions from your end, you may trigger interest on the customers' side that shows what they're really looking for.
-When you understand your customers' agenda, and the ways you can add value beyond price, you may find your win-win.
+If your customers aren't opening up about their needs, consider all the ways you can add value that don't involve price, and be prepared to highlight these as options.
+Discussing these value-added propositions may trigger interest on the customer's side that tells you what they're really looking for.
+Explaining how you can add value beyond price can be key to reaching a satisfying compromise.

 3. Make smart concessions.

-Consider giving a little by offering things your customer values highly, but that have a low incremental cost for your business.
-Perhaps there is a service or follow-up you can provide that will make the customer feel they are getting a longer-term commitment and more value.
-Perhaps there are timelines that can be adjusted so the work is done faster than anticipated.
-That can feel like a great bonus.
-Perhaps there is something in the payment schedule that can be adjusted.
-Maybe it isn't the price they're balking at, but when it is due.
+Consider offering things your customer values highly that have a low incremental cost for your business.
+Perhaps there is an added service, feature, or future discount you can provide that will make the customer feel they are getting more value.
+Maybe you can expedite a timeline for them, which can help them feel heard and appreciated.
+Perhaps something in the payment schedule can be adjusted.
 If your customer is in negotiation mode, they probably want to walk away with something, so thinking of something to divvy up can help you.

-Be open to a longer term back-and-forth discussion.
-Rather than shutting down the discussion, having more options in your pocket, and an attitude that demonstrates you want to find a way to satisfy the customer, can go a long way.
-The customer will see that you value the relationship and really are trying to find a solution, and that, in the end, may be part of what they were looking for all along.
+Be open to a longer-term back-and-forth discussion.
+Show you're committed to finding a way to satisfy the customer.
+The customer will see you value the relationship and really are trying to find a solution that suits them.
+That may be what they were looking for all along.

 Show a level of care that goes beyond the immediate deal.
-Focus on how you can meet their needs in the long run and you'll insert a level of trust that may help shape all negotiations with them the future.
-Whether it's after-care follow-up or perhaps future work that you know they will be looking for, if the customer knows you care about them and about the work you are doing, you could earn a lifelong customer by putting in the effort now.
+Focus on how you can meet their needs in the long run, and you can establish a level of trust that may help shape future negotiations with them and other customers.
+Whether it's a follow-up or future work you know they will need, if the customer knows you care about them and stand by your products or services, you could earn a lifelong customer by putting in the effort now.

-Understand that a negotiation doesn't have to be a power struggle.
-It's a chance to listen and to be heard, to show and earn respect and to develop a solid relationship with your customers that they'll want to tell others about.
+A negotiation doesn't have to be a power struggle.
+It's a chance to listen to customers, explain your business's value, and show and earn their respect.
+It can help you develop a solid relationship with your customers – one they'll want to tell others about.